plumelo/cosmoz-frontend-rtd/docs/intro/10-development-environment.rst

 `Git <https://git-scm.com/downloads>`_ *
 ----------------------------------------

-Git is a distributed version control system, used to manage the frontend code repositories.
+Git is the distributed version control system to manage the frontend code repositories.

 Windows: